 Recruiting, Professional Development and Pipeline Initiatives

 The firm recruits students from Howard University School of Law and the Northeast Black Law Students Association Job Fair, and utilizes law school diversity directories and resume collects.

 In partnership with the Justice Resource Center, Kasowitz serves as a mentor law firm to students attending The Law Institute at John Dewey High School in Brooklyn.
 The firm provides students with resources to encourage and facilitate academic achievement, the pursuit of higher education, and an understanding of the legal field.

-Kasowitz is a member of the California Minority Counsel Program (CMCP), The Leadership Council on Legal Diversity (LCLD), and the Minority Corporate Counsel Association (MCCA).
-The firm also supports various minority organizations including, but not limited to, The Cuban American Bar Association and The Puerto Rican Bar Association.
+Kasowitz is a member of the California Minority Counsel Program (CMCP) and the Leadership Council on Legal Diversity (LCLD).
 In addition, Kasowitz is a signatory of the Statement of Diversity Principles of the New York City Bar Association.